Fudenberg-Research-Group/group-website/content/authors/PSmaruj/_index.md

 - Researchers
 ---

-Bozhie is a Graduate Student pursuing an M.S. in Computer Science at USC.
-She received a B.S. in Bioengineering from UC Berkeley in 2019, and worked as an undergraduate researcher under Dr. Chris Anderson.
-For the following two years, she worked for a start up in the Synthetic Biology space, where her work focused on improving aspects of the molecular biology workflow as well as building computational tools.
-She is interested in applications of computational tools and predictive modeling in biological research.
+Paulina is a Graduate Student pursuing a Ph.D. in Computational Biology and Bioinformatics in the Department of Quantitative and Computational Biology.
+She received a B.S. in Biotechnology from the College of Inter-faculty Individual Studies in Mathematics and Natural Science at the University of Warsaw, Poland.
+During her undergraduate, Paulina worked on the biochemical and bioinformatic characterization of Hh1412 from Helicobacter hepaticus presumably functioning as thiol:disulfide interchange protein under supervision of Paula Roszczenko-Jasinska, Ph.D.
+As an undergraduate researcher, she worked in the Interdisciplinary Laboratory of Biological Systems Modelling under Prof. Joanna I. Sulkowska supervision, where she investigated the evolutionary origins of the slipknot topology in proteins.
+Paulina is interested in the molecular aspeckts of genome organization, its dynamics, and role in gene regulation.
+She focuses on employing interpretable deep learning models for revealing principles of nuclear organization of mammalian genomes.